Chaxiraxi/SpeechToText/Time passed on this project.md

 ## Day 4 (16.04.2023)

-57 minutes (of debugging basically)
+57 minutes (of debugging basically) (+ a bunch of hours idk how many for setting up the README and the GitHub)

 - Fixed MacOS specific bugs
 - Compiled final version of the app for MacOS
 - Compiled final version of the app for Linux
+- Compiled final version of the app for Windows
 - Delivered the app to the client